Margate Accommodation – Browse Online For Your Margate Self Catering, Bed and Breakfast Accommodation – Margate Budget Family Holiday Accommodation

-The Umtamvuna reserve in Port Edward has well laid out trails to suit all fitness levels and time constraints, from a 1 hour, half kilometer trail to an 8 kilometer, four-hour strenuous hike.
+The Umtamvuna reserve in Port Edward has well laid out trails to suit all fitness levels and time constraints, from a 1 hour, half kilometre trail to an 8 kilometre, four-hour strenuous hike.

 Braemar Trails offer guided or self drives through some of the regions’ most dramatic scenery.
 Catch glimpses of the shy mountain buck, troops of noisy Vervet and Samago monkeys and menacing baboons.
 Explore the caves, where Bushman paintings still exist.
 For an added adventure, book one of the night-drives to experience another side of nature’s wonderland.

 The Mpenjati Reserve stretches its way along the coastline between Southbroom and Port Edward and offers prime game viewing, hiking trails and excellent facilities.

 A visit to the Oribi Gorge should take preference when planning a day in nature.
 The spectacular scenery and view sites are only equaled by the variety of fauna and flora that are waiting to be appreciated.
 The nature reserve covers over 1800 hectare of wild canyon scenery featuring towering cliffs, coastal forest and valley bushveld.
 The Mzimkhulwana River has carved a 500m deep, 5 kilometer wide, 24km long gorge into the heart of the reserve that must be experienced to be believed.
 There are 6 main walks that feature waterfalls and picnic sites.